AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/annihilation_plane.md

 face of the plane, it does not pick up in an area.

-Annihilation planes can be enchanted with any pickaxe enchantment, so yes, you can put crazy levels of fortune on a few and automate ore processing if your modpack allows it.
+Annihilation planes can be enchanted with any pickaxe enchantment, so yes, you can put crazy levels of fortune on a few and [automate ore processing](../example-setups/ore-fortuner.md) if your modpack allows it.
+In addition, silk touch does what you'd expect it to, efficiency reduces the energy cost of breaking a block, and unbreaking gives a chance of not using any energy.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md)